Great Kurultáj: Tungusic states (2)

-Others (2)
+Others (1)

-2022

-Participating nations and tribes is 27:

-Azerbaijani, Avar, Bashkir, Bulgarian, Balkar, Buryat, Chuvash, Gagauz, Kabardino, Karachay, Karakalpak, Kazakh, Madjar tribe of Kazakhstan, Kirghiz, Kumi, Mongolian, Nogai, Uzbek, Madzsar tribe of Uzebekistan, Tatar, Turkish, Tuva, Turkoman, Uyghur, Yakut, Hungarian.

-9 Country + 18 state

 Name

-The word ”kurultáj” and its variations in the Turkic languages translates as “meeting of the tribes”.
+The word "kurultáj" and its variations in the Turkic languages translates as "meeting of the tribes".
 It occurs amongst tribal nations and practically in all the nomadic cultures.
 Hungarian nomadic tribes also held these meetings, a fact that is mentioned in Byzantine and Arab written sources.
 At such meetings, important decisions were made, in particular, the leaders of the tribes would meet often to discuss military decisions and strategies.